scicco/cat-on-a-petals/README.md

 This plugin will enable the use of Petals Config as LLM in Cheshire Cat AI.

+## Prerequisites

+To use this plugin you need to switch to the `features/petals` branch of my [Cheshire Cat AI core](https://github.com/scicco/core/tree/features/petals) repository that updates all the dependencies to work with Petals.

 ## Usage

 1. Load the plugin in Cheshire Cat AI.